The Miser’s 3 Things:

 Not everyone has both – or even one – of those benefits, though.
 It’s important to have a plan.

-The Miser’s made several long-distance moves throughout his career, and there’s one constant: moving companies are all over the board when it comes to their rates.
+I’ve made several long-distance moves throughout my career, and there’s one constant: moving companies are all over the board when it comes to their rates.

 I’ve got a one-bedroom apartment.
 I don’t have a lot of heavy stuff.
 Should be pretty simple, right?